Recap: Star Trek S 3 E 22 The Savage Curtain

 - Not So Different: Yarnek insists his method of exploration is no different from Kirk's.
 That's Blue and Orange Morality in action, folks.

-- Rock Monster: The aliens who set up the morality play involving Good vs. Evil.
+- Rock Monster: The aliens who set up the morality play are made of carbon-based stones.

 - The Knights Who Say Squee: Kirk and Spock are both pretty honored to meet their personal heroes.